 - Having metabolic syndrome (a mixture of high blood pressure, high cholesterol levels, and large waist size)

 - Black, Alaska Native, American Indian, Asian American, Hispanic/Latino, Native Hawaiian, or Pacific Islander ethnicity

 - Having hormonal disorders, like Cushing’s syndrome

 While you cannot change some risk factors, like your age, ethnicity, or family history, you can make lifestyle changes that can dramatically lower your risk of developing prediabetes or type 2 diabetes.5

 What are the symptoms of prediabetes?

-In most cases, prediabetes develops without any symptoms at all, which is one reason why it is such a dangerous health condition.
-You may feel fine physically, even while elevated blood glucose and the complex of related health problems (high blood pressure, excess body weight, abnormal lipids) are causing damage in your body.
-In fact, research has shown that only about 11% of people with prediabetes are diagnosed.
-Most people discover that they have the condition when they are being screened or examined for some other reason, such as an annual physical or check-up.
+In most cases, prediabetes develops without any symptoms at all, which is 1 reason why it is such a dangerous health condition.
+You may feel fine physically, even while high blood glucose and related health problems, like high blood pressure and excess weight, are causing damage to your body.
+Most people discover that they have prediabetes when they are being screened or examined for some other reason, such as an annual physical or check-up.